-CS III Dr, team leader
+CS III Dr, director

 Andrei Asăndulesei’s main research interest is prehistoric archaeology, with special focus on interdisciplinary investigations of prehistoric sites.
 He has been involved as member in several ethnoarchaeological or interdisciplinary-archaeological research projects, having as main tasks GIS spatial analyses and non-destructive prospecting.
 Since 2014 he coordinates a research project aimed at elaborating and applying a model of non-intrusive research in prehistoric sites from the region of Moldavia.